LanceMcCarthy/GoldenClouds/index.md

   * Board games are located in the game room, in the game cabinet (you can open any new games).
   * There is an **Xbox One** available, but it is not hooked up.
 If you connect it to the TV, it is already configured to connect to the wifi, but you will need to sign in with your own Xbox account.
 This is a security concern, don't forget to sign out of your account before you leave.
 * **Television & PC Hardware**
   * There is a 32" TV available with all the apps you might want (Netflix/Hulu/etc).
-This also has 3 HDMI inputs and can be used as an external monitor for your laptop (very common use case for digital nomads.
+  * The TV has three HDMI inputs and can be used as an external monitor for your laptop.
-  * There is a bluetooth keyboard and mouse for use at the desk.
-You need to pull out the little piece of tape in front of the battery and then put it into pairing mode by pressing the bluetooth button for 4 seconds.
+  * There is a bluetooth keyboard and mouse for use at the desk (remove the tape on the battery, then hold the pairing button for 4 seconds)
-* **Yoga Room**
-  * This room has yoga mats, ball, weights, and a mirror.
-  * This room also doubles as a private office if you do not want to work in the living room with gorgeous view.
-The gameroom table can be moved in there to act as desktop, the living room desk is very heavy and should be moved.
-  * There is LED ambiance lighting in this room.
-You can change the color and brightness using any of the remote controllers and/or through Home Assistant.
-The strip will automatically change at sunset and sunrise.
 * **Kitchen**
-  * The kitchen is at your disposal, here are a few important things to keep in mind
+  * The full kitchen is at your disposal, here are a few important things to keep in mind
-  * Be sure to clean up thoroughly when you're done.
-Remember that you're in a jungle, any dropped food or scraps will attract insects.
+  * Be sure to clean up thoroughly when you're done, any food or sweet liquids on the counteror floor will _very quickly_ attract insects.
   * There is no garbage disposal, food scraps should be thrown out into the jungle instead of a trash bag.
 Go to the edge of the yard and throw the scraps downhill.
-  * If you trip a breaker, you can find the panel in the yoga room.
+  * If you trip an electrical breaker, contact Yorhany or Lance.
+We can remotely open the utility closet to allow you access to the electrial equipment.
   * Although Arenal water is very pure, the kitchen's water has its own filter and hot water system.
-    * For the fridge water dispense, since we don't know the duration between guests, so we recommend letting it run for at least 30 seconds to flush out the filter (it's used for the ice maker too).
+    * For the fridge water dispenser, since we don't know the duration between guests, so we recommend letting it run for at least 30 seconds to flush out the filter (it's used for the ice maker too).
 * **Laundry**
   * Clothes washer and dryer are in the kitchen, behind the closet doors.
 * **Trash**